aashishjha99/ratelimitting/README.md

 Build the application: mvn package <br>
 Run the application: java -jar target/sratelimitting.jar

+# Dependency Used

+Resilience4j is a lightweight fault tolerance library that provides a variety of fault tolerance and stability patterns to a web application.

 # Configuration
 The application uses the following configuration files:<br>